davemacdo/Pure-Data-intro-lectures/readme.md

 # UCF Composition 2 Pure Data resources

 I will upload start/finish files as they are relevant to class activities.
-You can download the files ending in .pd above by right-clicking and selecting "Save As".
-Files will be numbered based on class meetings.
+You can download the files by clicking "Clone or download" > "Download ZIP".

 ## Resources